rpy2/rpy2/doc/robjects_convert.rst

 ----------

-In its high-level interface :mod:`rpy2` is using a conversion system that has the task of convertion objects between the following 2 representations:
+In its high-level interface :mod:`rpy2` is using a conversion system that has the task of conversion objects between the following 2 representations:
 - rpy2 objects, that are proxies to R objects in the embedded R process.
 - other (non-rpy2) Python objects.
 This may cover Python objects in the standard lib, or any other Python class defined in additional packages or modules.

+The `py2rpy` will indicate a conversion from Python (optionally non-rpy2) to rpy2, and `rpy2py` from rpy2 to (optionally) non-rpy2.

 .. note::